coolrab/premier-league-standings/README.md

 # premier-league-standings
-A web APP for the English Premier League standings.
-Follow the instructions for project setup.
+A web App for the English Premier League standings.
+Follow the instructions for running the App.
 ## Project setup
 ```
 npm install